myubabe/3D-CNNs-Model-Hub/README.md

 * Unet3D.py
 ```

-References for the above are available
+References for the above are available at:

+* DenseVnet3D.